To obtain a medical cannabis card in Massachusetts, follow these steps:

 $100 Patient Refund Card

-Central Ave Compassionate Care offers new patients a $100 Patient Refund Card which helps to offset the cost of becoming a patient.
+Central Ave Compassionate Care offers new and old patients $100 worth of Patient Refund Vouchers.
+Which helps offset the cost of your medical card.

 There is no tax on medical marijuana purchases.
 That’s a savings of 20% on every purchase.
 If you purchase an eighth of flower on average each week, you could save over $500 a year by becoming a patient.